Looking for an opportunity to make an impact?

 - Coordinate with other Project Managers to form new research connections for staff, thereby increasing flexibility for customer and team.

-- Bachelors degree in the physical sciences and 6+ years of prior relevant experience or Masters in the physical sciences with 4+ years of prior relevant experience.
+- Bachelor’s degree and 6+ years of prior relevant experience or Masters with 4+ years of experience.

 - Strong skills in personnel and financial management, organization, communication, and conflict resolution.